 - NG-RAN triggers redirection to EPS at QoS Flow establishment for IMS Emergency Services (e.g. voice).

+During Registration procedures over non-3GPP access, the 5GS indicates that Emergency Services are supported if the Network is able to support Emergency Services natively over 5GS.

-The 5GS includes an indication per RAT whether it supports Emergency Services Fallback (as defined in clause 5.16.4.11) to another RAT in 5GS or to another System where Emergency Services are supported natively.
-The Emergency Services Fallback support indicator is valid within the current Registration Area per RAT.
+The 5GS includes an indication whether it supports Emergency Services Fallback (as defined in clause 5.16.4.11) to another RAT in 5GS or to another System where Emergency Services are supported natively.
+The Emergency Services Fallback support indicator is valid within the current Registration Area and is provided per RAT for 3GPP access.

-If a certain RAT is restricted for Emergency, AMF signals that the corresponding RAT is restricted for Emergency Services Support to the Master RAN Node.
+If a certain RAT is restricted for Emergency Services, AMF signals that the corresponding RAT is restricted for Emergency Services Support to the Master RAN Node.
 This helps assist the Master RAN node determine whether to set up Dual Connectivity for Emergency Services.

 UEs that are in limited service state, as specified in TS 23.122 [17], initiate the Registration procedure by indicating that the registration is to receive Emergency Services, referred to as emergency registration, and a Follow-on request is included in the Registration Request to initiate PDU Session Establishment procedure with a Request Type indicating "Emergency Request".
 UEs that had registered for normal services and do not have emergency PDU Sessions established and the UE is subject to Mobility Restriction in the present area or RAT (e.g. because of restricted tracking area) shall initiate the UE Requested PDU Session Establishment procedure to receive Emergency Services.
 Based on local regulation, the network supporting Emergency Services for UEs in limited service state provides Emergency Services to these UE, regardless whether the UE can be authenticated, has roaming or Mobility Restrictions or a valid subscription.
 For Emergency Services over 3GPP access, other than eCall over IMS, the UEs in limited service state determine that the cell supports Emergency Services over NG-RAN from a broadcast indicator in AS.
 For Emergency Services over untrusted non-3GPP access, other than eCall over IMS, the UE in limited service state selects any N3IWF as specified in clause 6.3.6.
 Emergency calls for eCall Over IMS are only performed if the UE has a USIM.